Request Access to Climatiqs data tool kit.

 Now, let’s clarify the ultimate question of how to apply spend-based factors.

 Input-Output analysis is a powerful tool to understand supply-chain emissions and can be used by companies to conduct the first approximation of their Scope 3 emissions.
-Frameworks such as the GHG Protocol, PCAF, TCFD, alongside others, encourage the usage of spend-based methods in a scenario where activity data is absent or difficult to obtain, bearing in mind their limitations.
+Frameworks such as the GHG Protocol, PCAF, TCFD, and others encourage the usage of spend-based methods where activity data is absent or difficult to obtain—bearing in mind the limitations.
 They are ideal as a first assessment to understand hotspots of emissions, which, where possible, should be assessed with activity-based emission factors.

 Spend-based emission factors are always drawn from a global representation of emissions.
 They provide a solid, high-level assessment but cannot differentiate or depict nuances between products or suppliers at the local level.